 Their resistance movements and cries for help have too often been ignored, which is why we need to stand united.
 Both for the protection of these marginalised cultures, the heritage they represent and for the protection of the environment, for all of humanity!

 What we do

 The Sinchi Foundation is a Dutch ANBI status holding and CBF accredited non-profit foundation, founded in early 2016, that exists to strengthen Indigenous organisation and problem-solving by finding and creating an international support base, resources (both financial and otherwise), and worldwide awareness and ally-ship amongst the general public, in order to support and assist Indigenous-led actions against the violation of their rights and the destruction of the environment.

 Events & Initiatives

 In addition to the projects we are involved in, we run a variety of different activities aimed at raising exposure and funds.
-Over the previous years, these have included a large number of events involving music and performance plus film screenings, debates, galleries and speaking engagments.
-Furthermore, we host the Sinchi international network which connects indigenous organizations with resources / partners in different parts of the world and have operated a number of competitions over the years to promote the strengh and beauty of indigenous culture through photography and other forms of art.
+Over the previous years, these have included a large number of events involving music and performance plus film screenings, debates, galleries and speaking engagements.
+Furthermore, we host the Sinchi international network which connects Indigenous organisations with resources / partners in different parts of the world and have operated a number of competitions over the years to promote the strength and beauty of Indigenous culture through photography and other forms of art.